-The wedge trading strategy is nothing more than a reversal trading strategy that has the potential to generate big profits.
+The wedge trading strategy is a reversal trading strategy that has the potential to generate big profits.
 Wedge trading is one of the most effective methods for identifying breakouts and finding profitable trading opportunities.
-When it comes to price action trading the most important thing is recognizing certain patterns in the market.
-Our team at Trading Strategy Guides is proud to let you know that we’ve dedicated a lot of time to teach you the most popular and profitable price patterns like the Head and Shoulders Price Pattern Strategy.
+When it comes to price action trading, the most important thing is recognizing certain patterns in the market.
+Our team at Trading Strategy Guides has dedicated a lot of time to teach you the most popular and profitable price patterns, similar to the Head and Shoulders Price Pattern Strategy.

-In this guide, we’ll go through exactly how to define or what defines the falling wedge pattern and the symmetrical wedge pattern, which are almost identical pattern but not quite the same.
+In this guide, we’ll teach you how to define, or what defines, the falling wedge pattern and the symmetrical wedge pattern.
+They are almost identical patterns, but not quite the same.

 Regardless of the environment that you see a falling wedge pattern the shape of it and the information that it’s actually offering to you with its price pattern has a very definite bullish bias.
 Going forward, we’re going to focus on recognizing the falling wedge pattern and the symmetrical wedge pattern, and then we want to focus on how to effectively trade the strategy.

-Note* No technical indicators are required to trade the wedge trading strategy because we’re dealing with a pure price action trading strategy.
+Note* No technical indicators are required to trade the wedge trading strategy.
+This is because we’re dealing with a pure price action trading strategy.

 Falling Wedge Pattern Explained

 It’s important to recognize that the falling wedge pattern, it has two parts in its price pattern structure:

-- The primary characteristic of a falling wedge pattern is that we need to have a bearish trend before the pattern develops because it’s a reversal pattern.
+- The primary characteristic of a falling wedge pattern is that we need to have a bearish trend before the pattern develops.
+This is because it’s a reversal pattern.